mohamadiarch/awesome-cheatsheets/oop.md

 * **Private attributes** cannot be accessed directly from outside the class but can be accessed from inside the class.
     - We can make members private using the double underscore `__` prefix
     - Access private attributes/methods in main code `objectName._ClassName__property/method`
+* **Protected attributes** are those members of the class that cannot be accessed outside the class but can be accessed from within the class and its subclasses.
+    - We can make members protected by using single underscore `-` prefix.

+### Static Variables

+* **Advantages**:
+    - **Memory efficiency**: Since static variables are shared among all instances of a class, they can save memory by avoiding the need to create multiple copies of the same data.
+    - **Shared state**: Static variables can provide a way to maintain shared state across all instances of a class, allowing all instances to access and modify the same data.
+    - **Easy to access**: Static variables can be accessed using the class name itself, without needing an instance of the class.
+This can make it more convenient to access and modify the data stored in a static variable.
+    - **Initialization**: Static variables can be initialized when the class is defined, making it easy to ensure that the variable has a valid starting value.
+    - **Readability**: Static variables can improve the readability of the code, as they clearly indicate that the data stored in the variable is shared among all instances of the class.

+* **Disadvantages**:
+    - **Inflexibility**: Static variables can be inflexible, as their values are shared across all instances of the class, making it difficult to have different values for different instances.
+    - **Hidden dependencies**: Static variables can create hidden dependencies between different parts of the code, making it difficult to understand and modify the code.
+    - **Thread safety**: Static variables can be problematic in a multithreaded environment, as they can introduce race conditions and synchronization issues if not properly synchronized.
+    - **Namespace pollution**: Static variables can add to the namespace of the class, potentially causing name conflicts and making it harder to maintain the code.
+    - **Testing**: Static variables can make it more difficult to write effective unit tests, as the state of the static variable may affect the behavior of the class and its methods.

 ### Data hiding can be divided into two primary components: